ianpreston/oh-my-py/README.md

 [IPython](http://ipython.org/) isn't only an excellent Python REPL -- it can be a formidable general-purpose command shell if configured properly, easily capable of being a replacement for `zsh`, `fish`, et al.

-The "configured properly" part is where `ohmypy` comes in.
-It's kind of like `oh-my-zsh` for IPython.
-It provides a barebones level of integration between `/bin/sh` and regular Python code, and serves as a starting point on top of which to build your own fully-featured command shell.
+`oh-my-py` is a proof-of-concept command shell *thing* for IPython.
+It's somewhere between a collection of utilities, and a fully-featured command shell.
+Essentially, it's a brain dump of various IPython-as-a-command-shell ideas.

 ## Example